swashata/wp-webpack-script/docs/guide/using-wpackio-enqueue.md

 ## Instance API: `getAssets`

-Get handle and Url of all assets from the entrypoint.
+Get handle and Url of all assets from the entry-point.
 It doesn't enqueue anything for you, rather returns an associative array with handles and urls.
 You should use it to enqueue it on your own.